lfreneda/http-api-design/README.md

 means to pass header information also in edge cases, but headers are preferred as they are more flexible and can convey more diverse information.

-#### Require Secure Connections

-Require secure connections with TLS to access the API, without exception.
-It’s not worth trying to figure out or explain when it is OK to use TLS and when it’s not.
-Just require TLS for everything.

-Ideally, simply reject any non-TLS requests by not responding to requests for http or port 80 to avoid any insecure data exchange.
-In environments where this is not possible, respond with `403 Forbidden`.

-Redirects are discouraged since they allow sloppy/bad client behaviour without providing any clear gain.
-Clients that rely on redirects double up on server traffic and render TLS useless since sensitive data will already have been exposed during the first call.

 #### Require Versioning in the Accepts Header

 Versioning and the transition between versions can be one of the more